 Does Tesla ever cancel purchased Full Self-Driving capability?
 The short answer is yes, it happens.
 While we’ve already mentioned how a Tesla changing hands through a dealership may rarely be subject to removal of FSD upon a remote vehicle audit by Tesla, there is another circumstance where Tesla has actually made it very clear that FSD will be canceled: misuse or abuse of the software.
 In the case of beta testers, Tesla has removed FSD privileges from drivers who display repeated inattentive behavior while using Full Self-Driving features.

 In fact, as Tesla controls the software and deliberately does not define the limits of FSD ownership in writing, Tesla could technically remove FSD at any time and for any reason.

-However, while this reality makes any transfer of Full Self-Driving uncertain, we’d like to reiterate that Tesla has historically allowed transfer and use of Full Self-Driving by a new owner in the case of a private sale (and often dealership sales).
+However, while this reality makes any transfer of Full Self-Driving uncertain, we’d like to reiterate that Tesla has historically allowed transfer and use of Full Self-Driving by a new owner in the case of a private sale (and nearly all dealership sales).

 In our opinion, you should weigh these factors carefully if you’re looking to buy a used Tesla with Full Self-Driving (or EAP, etc.) on it.
 It’s a “nice to have” bonus when purchasing a used Tesla.
 While FSD is something worth looking/filtering for, it shouldn’t be a significant decision factor due to the fact that Tesla could amend their policy at any time on the current status quo of letting it transfer from owner to owner.
 In other words, Full Self-Driving shouldn’t factor into your purchase of a used Tesla in expectation of future return on investment.